bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-3.md

 You can test the functionalities using the `Orders` link in the test web app.
 Verify the behavior of `Filter`, `Add new order`, `Edit`, `Details`, and `Delete` too!

 !!! example "SUBMISSION"
-    Create a **screenshot** of the web page listing the orders.
+    Create a **screenshot** of the web page listing the orders **after successfully adding at least one new order**.
 Save the screenshot as `f3.png` and submit with the other files of the solution.
 The screenshot shall display the **list of orders**.
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.